gabriel-briffe/MountainCircles/README.md

 - all in the Coordinate Reference System specified in the yaml config file

 ### With ```gurumaps: true``` in the yaml config file, it will provide as well:
-- a geojson conversion of the contour lines for all output, in the right CRS for Guru Maps
+- a geojson conversion of the contour lines for all output, in the right CRS for Guru Maps (EPSG:4326)
 - a .mapcss style file of the same name
 - names ending with _airfields also have airfields to display
-- i also suggest adding "google maps terrain HD" background. --> https://ms.gurumaps.app/ -->share the downloaded file with guru maps

 ### .mapcss styles
 - found in /templates
-- they are copied alongside each result after calculation for quicker export
+- they are copied alongside each geojson, named identically, after calculations, for quicker export
 - Guru Maps docs: https://gurumaps.app/docs/mapcss
+- when playing with the styles, i found out that using android studio's emulator was quicker than exporting to real phone.
+Some mapcss crashed the app consistently -> clear all app data, or uninstall/reinstall

 # to do next

-- expand to the east to get the complete alps
+- get the missing eastern bit of the alp
 - see if polygon export is viable in the geojson to color the map for each airfield
-- add the ability to choose different glide/ground clearance/circuit height for each airfield
+- add the ability to choose individual glide/ground clearance/circuit height for each airfield
 - long term: make a self contained executable
-- add airspace. we could start with airspace connected to the ground
+- add airspace. we could start with airspace connected to the ground (P areas, national/regional parks)

 # Disclaimer: